 Two Apache brothers with basically identical powers who wear basically identical kinda-cool Apache uniforms.
 Their powers are Being Powerful.
 Eh.

 61. Moira MacTaggert

-Not actually a mutant, but rather, the longtime go-to scientist for basically every X-Man team.
-Is Scottish.
-Mere fact that a character named “Moira MacTaggert” has a longer Wikipedia page than the current First Minister of Scotland feels like some kind of win.
-To be a teenage boy for a second: For a certain kind of deep-reading X-Men fan, Moira was the first maternal-hot nerd-crush.
+Not actually a mutant, but rather, the longtime go-to scientist for basically every X-Man team: Is Scottish.
+The mere fact that a character named "Moira MacTaggert" has a longer Wikipedia page than the current First Minister of Scotland feels like some kind of win.
+To be a teenager for a second: For a certain kind of deep-reading X-Men fan, Moira was the first maternal-hot nerd crush.

 Villain-turned-hero, mysterious backstory, one of those minor characters who became a major character and then a minor character again.
 So it goes.

 One thing Generation X had going for it was weird-power eccentricity.
 Take Mondo, who could assume the properties of any matter he came in contact with.
 Touch a rock, become a rock.
 Touch a tree, become a tree.
 Demerits because "Mondo" turned out to be a clone (drink!) of another character named Mondo.